-Ukraine war: Two more captured Britons charged by pro-Russian rebels, say reports
+Two more captured Britons charged by pro-Russian rebels, say reports

 On the same day, Russia released a video of Andrew Hill in military uniform, saying he had surrendered.

-It comes after two other British men, Shaun Pinner and Aiden Aslin, were sentenced to death in June.
+It comes after two other British men, Shaun Pinner and Aiden Aslin, were sentenced to death last month.

-They faced the same charges as Mr Healy and Mr Hill in the hearing at a Russian proxy court, which is not internationally recognised.
+They faced the same charges as Mr Healy and Mr Hill in the hearing at a Russian proxy court in eastern Ukraine, which is not internationally recognised.

-It has prompted an intervention by the European Court of Rights, demanding that the sentence is not carried out.
-But Russia has rejected the call, saying it no longer implements the Strasbourg court's decisions.
+The European Court of Human Rights has since intervened to demand the sentence is not carried out.

+But Russia has rejected the call, saying it no longer implements the Strasbourg court's decisions and the fate of the men was a matter for the pro-Russian, breakaway Donetsk People's Republic.

 According to a report by Russia's Tass news agency, an anonymous official from the self-styled Donetsk People's Republic claimed Mr Healy and Mr Hill would stand trial for "mercenary activities".